-Following a number of serious bushfires across Australia, the Commonwealth Government introduced a legislation to provide guidance for reducing the effects of bushfire on properties and its residents.
+Following a number of serious bushfires across Australia, the Commonwealth Government introduced legislation to provide guidance for reducing the effects of bushfire on properties and its residents.
 These levels relate to different intensities that a home might experience during a bushfire and are referred to as Bushfire Attack Level or ‘BAL’ for short.
+It is important you know whether your property is in a bushfire prone area and how to manage any building works.

 So, will this affect you and your home?